kleinbottle/swanlotus/content/blogs/radians/radians.md

 ![One radian is the angle subtended at the centre of a unit circle by an arc of length equal to one unit.]({attach}images/one-radian.png){#fig:radian width=80% .modal-target}

 But what happens when our circle has a radius larger or smaller than one unit?
-We will take up this case, after a short digression.
+We will take up this case, after a short detour.

 ### Congruence and similarity

-This is a mathematically non-rigorous exposition on congruence and similarity, both of which are first encountered in school in the context of triangles, as shown in  @fig:similar.
+This is a mathematically non-rigorous digression on congruence and similarity, both of which are first encountered in school in the context of triangles, as shown in  @fig:similar.

 ![Similarity and congruence in the context of triangles.
 See the text for the explanation.]({attach}images/similar.png){#fig:similar width=70% .modal-target}